Natural attractions

 Church of St. Nicholas

-The largest Orthodox church in Kotor.
-It was built on the site of an old church in the early 20th century.
+The largest Orthodox church in Kotor was built in the early 20th century on the site of an old church.
 It is made in the Neo-Byzantine style.
-At the main entrance are 2 high belfries.
+At the main entrance are two high belfries.
 The iconostasis of 1908, belonging to the hand of the Czech artist Ziegler, is of particular value to the interior.

 Church of St. Luke

-This church is located in the central part of Kotor and is a very interesting attraction of the city.
-It was built in the 12th century and until 1657 had Catholic status.
-Later a second altar appeared here and now the church is considered both Catholic and Orthodox.
+This church is located in the central part of Kotor and is an exciting city attraction.
+It was built in the 12th century and had Catholic status until 1657.
+Later, a second altar appeared here, and now the church is considered Catholic and Orthodox.

-Among the interior some frescoes of the 17th century have been preserved and unique frescoes of Italian painters of the 18th century.
-Until the beginning of the 20th century the church held burials of local residents so the floor in the temple consists of gravestones.
+Among the interior, some frescoes of the 17th century and unique frescoes of Italian painters of the 18th century have been preserved.
+Until the beginning of the 20th century, the church held the burials of residents, so the temple floor consisted of gravestones.

 Cathedral of St. Tryphon

-The most famous cathedral located in the south of Old Kotor.
+The most famous cathedral is located south of Old Kotor.

-Saint Tryphon is a Christian martyr who suffered for his faith during the time of Decius Trajan.
-His relics remain in this cathedral now.
-Tryphon is considered the patron saint of Kotor citizens, sailors and the whole gulf as a whole.
+Saint Tryphon is a Christian martyr who suffered for his faith during Decius Trajan's reign.
+His relics remain in this cathedral today.
+Tryphon is considered the patron saint of Kotor citizens, sailors, and the entire Gulf.

 St. Tryphon Cathedral can be attributed to prominent examples of Romanesque architecture.

-The interior decoration delights with fragments of frescoes of the XIV century, a chic canopy over the Gothika-style gift-guard, rare paintings and various precious church things.
+The interior decoration delights with fragments of XIV-century frescoes, a chic canopy over the Gothika-style gift guard, rare paintings, and various precious church objects.

 Maritime Museum

-This museum is unique in that it exhibits a collection of unique exhibits telling both about the marine history of the Bay of Kotor and about the country as a whole.
+This museum is unique in that it exhibits a collection of unique exhibits about the marine history of the Bay of Kotor and the country as a whole.

 The exposition is located in the Grgurinsky Palace.
-This baroque-style building is located on Grgurinsky Square.
-At the entrance you can see the guns, set in memory of the defenders of the city, which many times defended the city from the invaders.
+This baroque-style building is situated on Grgurinsky Square.
+You can see the guns at the entrance, set in memory of the city's defenders, who defended the city from the invaders many times.

-The museum is rich in chronicles that tell the history of the city, descriptions of ships, photographs, equipment that was used on ships, navigation tools, weapons, etc.
+The museum is rich in chronicles that tell the city's history, descriptions of ships, photographs, equipment used on boats, navigation tools, weapons, etc.

 Citadel

-Kotor Fortress is another of the noteworthy sights.
+Kotor Fortress is another noteworthy sight.
 The fortress walls surround the old Kotor.
-Their height is about 19 meters, length is about 5 kilometers, wall thickness is 15 m.
+They are about 19 meters high, 5 kilometres long, and 15 meters thick.

 Princely palace

 It was built near the western wall of the old part of the city.
-It and the watchtower made up the facade of the city.
+It and the watchtower made up the facade of the town.